Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types/index.rst

 Integer types
 =============

 Most numbers will require multiple memory cells.
-For example, a 32-bit integer will occupy 4 consecutive bytes (thus, 4 cells in memory).
+A single byte consisting of 8 bits can only represent 256 (2^8)distinct values - such small range is too low for most situations.
+Most code will use 32-bit and 64-bit integer types.

 Integers have 2 independent properties:

 - length - amount of memory cells they occupy.
-The more memory they occupy, the larger numbers they can represent.
+The more memory they occupy, the wider range of numbers they can represent.
 - signedness - if number is signed, its first bit does not contribute to its magnitude but is used as +/- sign instead.

 Signed numbers can represent negative values.
 Unsigned can not, but the extra bit allows twice as many representable magnitudes.